under-Peter/OMEinsum.jl/README.md

 For an application in tensor network algorithms, check out the `TensorNetworkAD` package, where `OMEinsum` is used to evaluate complicated tensor-contractions.

-A toy application the counting of graph colouring.
-Let us focus on graphs with vertices with three edges each.
+A toy application is the counting of graph colourings.
+ Let us focus on graphs
+with vertices with three edges each.
 A question one might ask is:
 How many different ways are there to colour the edges of the graph with three different colours such that no vertex has a duplicate colour on its edges?